calcounter/calcounter-frontend/README.md

 - Filtering by day
 - Coloring each meal's wrapper red or green based on the user's calorie goal
 - Form entry with enter key

+Fixes that need doing:
+-Date/time should not wrap